 Tori Day paints ‘overlooked’ objects: humble, everyday things that she feels drawn to and fascinated by; objects that wear the marks of their past with pride – the dented, scratched, chipped, rusty and careworn.

-I use the tropes of still life painting, yet I prefer to think of these paintings as portraits of things, a celebration of their unknown history, of the countless unseen hands through which they have passed.
-Things that might be about to divulge all their secrets about when, and what, and who.
+Although her paintings belong to the tradition of still life, Tori prefers to think of her works as ‘portraits of things’.
+She spends a great deal of time positioning and lighting the objects to bring out the personality she sees in them, to celebrate their unknown history and the generations of unseen hands through which they have passed.
+Objects that might be about to divulge all their secrets about when, and what, and who.

-My work is in private collections throughout the UK, and in the US, Canada and South Africa.
+Her work is in private collections throughout the UK, Europe, the US, Canada and South Africa.

 For sales, please use the Contact form to get in touch with me.
 Selected works are available through Nicholas Bowlby, Fine Art Dealer.
 Please click here